pbflo/Where-Love-Lies-Overhaul/README.md

 # Where Love Lies Overhaul

 ## Goal
-The main goal is to update the maps to match the current version of Rejuvenation (currently V13.5) and to fix some bugs and issues.
+The main goal is to update the maps to match the current version of Rejuvenation (currently V13.5), while changing the text as little as possible, and to fix some bugs, mistakes and issues.

 ## ToDo's
 <details>